Fisk-Easy-Attendance/fisk-easy-attendance/README.md

     * Obtain your Firebase project's configuration details (API key, auth domain, database URL, etc.).
 This information is usually found in the Firebase project settings.

 4.  **Configure Firebase Credentials:**
-    * Create a configuration file in your project directory.
+    * Add configuration information to serviceAccountKey.json.
     * Paste your Firebase configuration details into this file as a Python dictionary:

 5.  **Run the Application:**